 All About Easter

 When the chocolate bunnies come out, you know Easter is just around the corner.
 Not that Easter is all about chocolate.
 People celebrate this holiday according to their religious beliefs.
-Christians honor Good Friday as the day that Jesus Christ died and Easter Sunday as the day that He was resurrected.
+Christians honor Good Friday April 14th - as the day that Jesus Christ died and Easter Sunday April 17th - as the day that he was resurrected.
 Palm Sunday is the Sunday before Easter and the day Jesus arrived in Jerusalem.

 That Crazy Rabbit